Skip to Content

 Fox Farm Coco Loco Potting Soil

 This type of soil drains well and is ideal for novice users.
-The coconut coir behaves like a small sponge, making it porous, but the composition of this soil eliminates the potential for mold or fungus growth.
-If you are just new to growing avocado trees, then this is the soil you should first purchase.
+Coconut coir behaves like a small sponge, making it porous.
+The composition of this soil eliminates the potential for mold or fungus growth.
+If you are new to growing avocado trees indoors, then this is the soil should be your first purchase.

 Pros